fafee-io/bh-fst_sc02/README.md

-# bh-fst01
+# bh-fst_sc02

-This is the repository for a junior web developer training I give.
-The training is cool.
+This is the repository for a introductory developer training I give.
+The training is awesome.

-Dummy changes.